CRIME: The Dark Side Revealed To Youth

 So that your future won’t be filled with regret.

 This was written in jail.
-There were 28 cell mates.
-There were a select few that represented strength, and these few women represented strength.
+There were 28 locked up women inmates.
+There were a select few that had life sentences, and these few women represented strength.
+That strength was all that they owned.
+Everything else was stripped from them.
 They were the baddest ass bitches in the block.
 They were the ones that most of the women leaned on when depression and discouragement set in.
 Though they were tough women, they also always offered prayer when needed, to help the weaker ones get through it, while incarcerated.

 These women never showed their emotions, nor did they act like anything was ever wrong.
 Until early one morning the only sound was silent sobbing coming from Maria's bunk.
 She was sitting up on her steel bed frame.
 "If only I could turn the clock back six years!", she whispered through her tears.